Damarea Crockett: Denver Broncos

 On October 22, 2020, Crockett was signed to the Denver Broncos practice squad.
 He signed a reserve/future contract on January 4, 2021.

 On August 31, 2021, Crockett was waived by the Broncos and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 22.
 He was waived on October 26, and re-signed to the practice squad.
 He was promoted to the active roster on December 4.
 He was waived on December 21 and re-signed to the practice squad.
 He signed a reserve/future contract with the Broncos on January 10, 2022.

 On August 2, 2022, Crockett went down with a torn ACL during a training camp practice, alongside Tim Patrick, ending both of their seasons prematurely.
 He was placed on injured reserve the following day.
 Crockett was waived on June 5, 2023.

 New York Jets

 On July 21, 2023, Crockett signed with the New York Jets.
 He was released by the Jets on August 17.

 BC Lions

 On April 2, 2024, Crockett signed with the BC Lions, in the CFL.
 On May 12, Crockett was placed on the reserve/suspended list by the CFL.
-He was not retuned to the Lions' roster before the end of the season, and remains off of it to date.
+He was not returned to the Lions' roster before the end of the season, and remains off of it to date.